Skip to content

 Shadow IT is a real risk, but it leaves a trail.
 Someone buys a SaaS tool, expenses it, and IT eventually catches it in a spend audit or a DNS log.
 The tools are unauthorized, but they are still assets.
 They are products with vendor names, billing records, and network signatures that security teams can trace.

 Shadow AI agents don't leave that kind of trail.
-They're created inside platforms your organization already uses—Copilot Studio, Salesforce, Amazon Bedrock—by users with legitimate access.
+They're created on endpoints and in unmanaged environments by users with legitimate access.
 From an identity perspective, an agent with valid permissions looks indistinguishable from an authorized user.
 It authenticates the same way, queries the same systems, and operates within the same access boundaries.
 There's no rogue tool to flag or unfamiliar vendor to investigate.

 What’s the real risk of Shadow AI?